Open-CMSIS-Pack/cmsis-toolbox/docs/build-tools.md

 cbuild example.csolution.yml --toolchain GCC
 ```

+> **Note:**
+>
+> The `--toolchain` option is useful for:
+>
+> - Testing a new compiler or new compiler version on the overall project.
+> - For unit test applications to allow the usage of different compilers.

 ### Update RTE Configuration Files

 The [Component Configuration​](build-overview.md#project-structure) is stored in the [RTE directory](build-overview.md#rte-directory-structure).
 When files are missing or new software pack versions are installed it might be required to update the RTE configuration files with this command: